istio/istio/tests/integration2/README.md

 ### Basics

-The goal of the framework is to make it as easy to author and run tests as possible.
+The goal of the framework is to make it as easy as possible to author and run tests.
 In it is most simplest case, just typing ```go test ./...``` should be sufficient to run tests.

 The test framework is designed to work with standard go tooling and allows developers to write environment-agnostics tests in a high-level fashion.
-The quickest way to get started with authoring new tests is to checkout the code in [examples](https://github.com/istio/istio/tree/master/tests/integration2/examples) folder.
+The quickest way to get started with authoring new tests is to checkout the code in the [examples](https://github.com/istio/istio/tree/master/tests/integration2/examples) folder.

 The test framework has various flags that can be set to change its behavior.